menu

 Demographics

-The citizens of Willow are slightly better educated than the national average of 21.84% for all cities and towns, with 21.72% of adults in Willow having a bachelor's degree or advanced degree.
+The education level of Willow citizens is a little higher than the average for US cities and towns: 21.72% of adults in Willow have at least a bachelor's degree.

 Willow is a somewhat ethnically-diverse town.
 The people who call Willow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow residents report their race to be White, followed by Native American.
 Important ancestries of people in Willow include German, Irish, English, Swedish, and Norwegian.